VE3LSR/docker-allmon2/README.md

 Note: You need to have an updated astdb.txt file.
 It's recommended you just make a cronjob somewhere that requests http://dockercontainer/astdb.php

-This project uses docker-compose for management. https://docs.docker.com/compose/
+This project uses docker and docker-compose for management. https://docs.docker.com/compose/

 # Getting Started